 Christians commonly make the foolish mistake of thinking they need an answer to every potential accusation they would get from an atheist, which is why many Christians often get nervous about conversations with atheists.
-The average Christian thinks he has to know every detail of the Bible, and know every response for every possible accusation that an atheist might make.
+The average Christian thinks he has to know every detail of the Bible, being prepared to defend every single verse, but that's simply not true because atheism is one of the most ludicours beliefs in the world.
 To have a conversation with an atheist, the only thing a Christian needs to know is that atheism doesn't have a leg to stand on; atheists don't live or teach the way they claim to believe, and if you want to learn more about how to talk with them, keep reading.

 Let me make my position clear to so no one is confused as to what he or she is about to read: